Go to the Subjects section

 Social anthropology research at Oxford Brookes University has been supported by grants from ESRC, the Templeton Foundation, and the Great Britain Sasakawa Foundation.
 Our staff have unique specialisations in the anthropology of Japan, Europe, and West Africa, including work on topics like family, identity, economy, ageing, care, food and sport.
 We use our expertise to support students’ original independent fieldwork research projects for their final year dissertations.

-Biological anthropology staff examine human evolution based on studies of ancient primates to early human ancestors, as well as the behaviour of primates to understand the processes behind primate and human origins.
+Biological anthropology staff at Oxford Brookes specialise in human origins, paleo anthropology, people-wildlife interaction, conservation and primate behaviour.
 We run active field sites in the UK, Madagascar, Jordan and Indonesia, examining early human settlements, relations between humans and wildlife, and the behaviour and conservation of living primates.
 This research is actively integrated into our teaching, and is supplemented by a diverse weekly seminar series.

 In 2008, Biological Anthropology staff were awarded the prestigious Queen’s Anniversary Prize in Higher Education for their work in Primate Conservation.